iyabchen/ARTS/week5/ARTS.md

 ### coin change 2

 This one asks for how many combinations.
-The tricky part
+The tricky part:

 - to not duplicate, the outer loop need to be coins.
 This can be deducted by drawing it out using a small number.
 - dp[0] = 1, meaning 0 amount has 1 combination.